AI Data Center Power - Market Intelligence

 Project Red - Technology Validation

-As of April 14, 2026, Fervo reported Project Red had logged 614 operating days at ~2.1 MW gross / ~1.4 MW net, 175°C, with 98.4% uptime - validating long-run reservoir stability.
+As of April 14, 2026, Fervo reported Project Red had logged 614 operating days at ~2.1 MW gross / ~1.4 MW net, 175°C, with 98.4% uptime - which points to long-run reservoir stability.

 Drilling Speed